private-octopus/picoquic/README.md

 That's on the horizon, but not there now.

 The code in this repo is a work in progress, but it is getting stable, just like the specification itself.
-The working group just issued draft-27, which is meant as the stabilization draft.
-We may expect a few draft changes in the next months, but these should not affect the wire format.
-At this stage the changes in Picoquic will be mostly driven by performance issues, or API improvements.
+The working group just issued draft-29, which is meant as the stabilization draft, and the Working Group Last Call is out!
+At this stage the
+changes in Picoquic will be mostly driven by performance issues, or API improvements.
 And bug fixing, too.

+**About bugs: just fixed bug #969, remote DDOS with malformed frame** **Please update your copy to the latest build**

 There are many implementations of Quic, listed at https://github.com/quicwg/base-drafts/wiki/Implementations.
 The interop